jjvanzon/JJs-Reference-Architecture/practices-and-principles.md

 (Related to the Dependency Inversion Principle from SOLID.)

 Interfaces are supposed to be lean.
 You should keep as much as possible out of an interface.
 An indication of an interface that is too rich, is for instance that a method has many parameters.
 You might see a method's name and expect it does not need all those parameters.
 That indicates a degree of interdependency that is too high.
 This method's responsibilities might have to be redistributed among different parts of the system.
-An interface might use a type from an API, while you might expect that interface to be API neutral.
+An interface might use a type from an `API`, while you might expect that interface to be `API` neutral.
 You might see a data class passed to an interface that you expected to be independent of that data model.
 These are all indications of interface contamination and the solution is usually to distribute responsibilities differently over different parts of the system.

 Interface contamination becomes a big problem, when an interface is used in many different places.
 Then all those parts have a high degree of dependence on things they really have nothing to do with.
 It also makes interfaces difficult to implement, and poorly reusable.